-The mission of the Van Wezel Foundation is to create a world-class performing arts center that enriches the community, supports arts education, and inspires young minds.
+The mission of the Van Wezel Foundation is to create and sustain a vibrant performing arts center, advance education, and enrich communities by inspiring minds through the power of the arts.

 From first conception to community approval, so much has been accomplished on our journey.
 Here is a glimpse into the milestone moments on the quest to bring the Sarasota Performing Arts Center to life.